lawrenceting/lawrenceting.github.io/_posts/2014-04-25-ExpressCard-USB.md

 **Some Problems:**

-1. Most USB devices will work, a mouse and USB external drive have failed so far.
+1. Most USB devices will work.
+However, a mouse and USB external drive have failed so far.
 2. The Expresscard USB may get stuck in the MacBook Pro.

 To remove the Expresscard menubar icon, go to "/System/Library/CoreServices/Menu Extras" and rename "ExpressCard.menu".
 Restart again.